Homeopathic Treatment in Perth at Cambridge Health Centre

 The first consultation with a homeopath may take an hour or more, however simple acute complaints may only take 15-30 minutes.
 Information relating to current symptoms and past medical history will be required.
 Questions may also be asked about diet, sleep, lifestyle, and about some mental and emotional aspects.
 Treatment then involves the prescription of the most suitable medicine, matching all of the symptoms and individual characteristics of the patient to the medicine.
 Two people with the same condition may have very different prescriptions because of their own unique set of symptoms.
 Your practitioner might also advise general lifestyle and dietary changes as part of a treatment plan.

 A single dose or repeated doses of medicine may be given.
 These small amounts of medicine are sufficient to stimulate the body’s healing process.

 It is important to note that in general naturopaths are not homeopaths.
 If a person dispenses homeopathic medicines it does not necessarily mean that they are a fully qualified and registered homeopath.

 Choosing a Practitioner

 If you want to use homeopathic treatment, you should consult a registered practitioner.
-All Professional Members of the Australian Homeopathic Association (AHA) are registered with the Australian Register of Homeopaths (AROH), and are recognised by all the major health insurance funds for rebates on ancillary benefit tables.
+All Professional Members of the Australian Homeopathic Association (AHA) are registered with the Australian Register of Homeopaths (AROH)

 For more information check the website of the Australian Homeopathic Organisation;